Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/04-page.md

 </div>

 <span class="label label-info">NOTE:</span> This field uses an opening and closing tag pair.
-Any text between these tags will initially inhabit the box.
+Any text between these tags pre-populate the textarea.